THE HYPER CHASSIS 600cc SPRINT

 - Adjustable upper seat belt bar to allow perfect placement for the seat belts

 - Right front shock tower is redesigned to bring the right side mount of the panhard bar left almost 3”.
 Makes the chassis slightly more predictable and easier to drive.

-- Cage gussets added for safety.
-(We recommend all Hyper Chassis get updated with these.)
+- Cage gussets added for safety (We recommend this for all Hyper 600cc Chassis).